 Buyeo hosts 4 of the sites registered with UNESCO:

-- the royal tombs of Neungsan-ri;
+• The royal tombs of Neungsan-ri;

-- the ramparts of Naseong;
+• The ramparts of Naseong;

-- Jeongnimsa Temple;
+• Jeongnimsa Temple;

-- the Busosanseong fortress and the archaeological site of Gwanbuk-ri.
+• The Busosanseong fortress and the archaeological site of Gwanbuk-ri.

-Naseong City Wall was constructed to defend the capital, and its original appearance has remained intact.
-It surrounds the areas of Buyeo.
-The city wall protected the northern and eastern parts of the capital city, stemming from Busosanseong Fortress.
-The city wall not only had defensive capabilities, but also served as a symbolic boundary between the inner and outer areas of the capital city.
-To the west and south of Buyeo, the Geumgang River functioned as a viable natural barrier and its banks served as a continuation of the city wall.
-In the eastern side of the city, however, artificial facilities were required as there are many flat areas between the mountains.
+The Naseong City Wall was constructed to defend the capital, and its original appearance has remained intact, surrounding the areas of Buyeo.
+This city wall played a crucial role in protecting the northern and eastern parts of the capital city, extending from Busosanseong Fortress.
+Beyond its defensive capabilities, the wall also served as a symbolic boundary between the inner and outer areas of the capital city.

 The remains of Baekje in Gongju